 - Antimicrobials administration, which can destroy some parts of the microbiota

-Native Microbials says the new line of products have been pre-clinically studied to provide relief from GI dysbiosis (an imbalance in the gut microbiome) in dogs.1 In dogs, dysbiosis is characterized by a decreased diversity and decrease in the bacterial species that product short-chain fatty acids that help product the gut lining and support the immune system.2 The condition is also accompanied by small intestinal bacterial overgrowth and changes caused by oral antimicrobial treatment.2 According to Native Microbials, its novel microbial strains support bile acid metabolism, generate beneficial short-chain fatty acids, and help rebalance microbial communities that affect digestion and immune health.
+Native Microbials says the new line of products has been preclinically studied to provide relief from GI dysbiosis (an imbalance in the gut microbiome) in dogs.1 In dogs, dysbiosis is characterized by decreased microbial diversity and a reduction in the bacterial species that produce short-chain fatty acids that help support the gut lining and the immune system.2 The condition is also accompanied by small intestinal bacterial overgrowth and changes caused by oral antimicrobial treatment.2 According to Native Microbials, its novel microbial strains support bile acid metabolism, generate beneficial short-chain fatty acids, and help rebalance microbial communities that affect digestion and immune health.

-"At Zesty Paws, our mission has always been to elevate pet wellness through science-backed innovation and trusted quality," Akash Bedi, CEO for North America, Middle East and India at H&H Group—which owns the Zest Paws brand—said in a news release.1 "This partnership with Native Microbials marks an exciting step forward — pioneering a new era of probiotics derived directly from healthy canine guts to better support balance and vitality in pets."
+"At Zesty Paws, our mission has always been to elevate pet wellness through science-backed innovation and trusted quality," Akash Bedi, CEO of H&H Group North America and Europe, which owns the Zesty Paws brand, said in a news release.1 "This partnership with Native Microbials marks an exciting step forward—pioneering a new era of probiotics derived directly from healthy canine guts to better support balance and vitality in pets."

 References